Tanu Muiño: Awards and nominations

-The record holder for the number of awards in the category "Best Video Clip" of the annual Ukrainian YUNA award (won three years in a row: in 2016, 2017 and 2018).
-Winner in the category "Music Video Maker of the Year" according to the M1 Music Awards (2018).
+Muiño is the record holder for the number of awards in the category "Best Video Clip" of the annual Ukrainian YUNA award (won three years in a row: in 2016, 2017, and 2018).
+She was also awarded "Music Video Maker of the Year" at the M1 Music Awards (2018).

 In 2021, she won the MTV Video Music Award for Best Direction along with Lil Nas X for the music video of "Montero (Call Me by Your Name)".
 In 2022, her work directing the music video for Harry Styles' song "As it Was" was nominated for the MTV Video Music Award for Best Direction.
+In 2025, she won Director of the Year at the Hollywood Music Video Awards.